comorment/ldpred2_standalone/scripts/PRSice2/README.md

 #### MacOS Notes

-If running Docker on MacOS with a modern M1/M2 chip, include `--platform linux/amd64` in the `docker run` command (and similar) to execute the container for the correct architecture.
+If running Docker on MacOS with a modern M1/M2 chip, include `--platform linux/amd64` with the `docker pull` and `docker run` commands (and similar) to execute the container for the correct architecture.